 - Not able to override queuing settings or “Force start” downloads.

 - There is no built-in search engine.

 - It is unable, by default, to stream media files while a download is in progress.
-But there is a workaround that will enable you to stream videos, the plugin is called Deluge Streaming.
+But there is a workaround to stream videos.
+Use a plug-in called Deluge Streaming.

-- Limited magnet URI functionality.
+- There is limited magnet URL functionality.
 There is no way to get information about torrent content in a magnet link until the download has started.

 - It does not allow tracker exchange functionality.

 - Lack of web-seeding support

 - Not able to share files with an embedded tracker.

 - The demon consumes large CPU resources as compared with other clients.

 4. How to install Deluge?

 When you download Deluge, you will find a wide availability of different platforms.